R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 ```

 The sample app, like all Conclave apps, consists of an
 [enclave and a client](architecture.md#primary-entities).
-The enclave runs inside a host app,
+The enclave runs inside a host application,
-which is provided by the Conclave SDK.
+which is provided by the Conclave Core SDK.
 We can generate a fat JAR for the host and client using the `:bootJar` and
 `:shadowJar` tasks, respectively.
 === "Windows"
     ```bash